-An example of a fatal edit with incorrect information is Edit 4215 - Creditable earnings are greater than annual salary rate.
+An example of a fatal edit with incorrect information is Edit 4215 - "Creditable earnings are greater than annual salary rate."
 Annual salary rate cannot be less than creditable earnings.
 Either annual salary rate or creditable earnings must be corrected.
 For additional information on reporting annual salary rates refer to "Annual Report Information-Annual salary rate."

-An example of a fatal edit with incomplete information is Edit 5203 - Total number of days paid is required.
-Enter total number of days paid.
+An example of a fatal edit with incomplete information is Edit 5203 - "Total number of days paid is required to be a whole number.
+If employment type is extra duty, enter zero."
+For employment types full- time, part-time contractual, part-time noncontractual and substitute, enter the total number of days (Monday through Friday) the teacher performed licensed work.
 Ensure partial days are not converted to whole day equivalents.
-For additional information on days paid refer to "Annual Report Information- Days paid."
+For employment type extra duty, enter zero.
+For additional information on days paid refer to page 11, "Annual Report Information-Days paid."